-In my morning forecast, I paid attention to several levels and recommended making decisions on entering the market.
-Let's look at the 5-minute chart and figure out what happened.
-Very low volatility and the lack of fundamental statistics for the UK - all this led to GBP/USD trading in a narrow side channel of 20 points.
-As a result, there were no signals to enter the market, since we did not reach the necessary levels.
-The upcoming results of the US Federal Reserve meeting are also deterring major players from making decisions.
+In my morning forecast, I paid attention to the level of 1.3613 and recommended making decisions on entering the market.
+Let's take a look at the 5-minute chart and figure out the entry points.
+Due to the very low trading volume and volatility, we did not wait for the test of the nearest support level of 1.3613.
+In this regard, it was not possible to get signals to enter the market.
+The lack of important fundamental statistics is also one of the reasons why the pound is marking time.
 From a technical point of view, nothing has changed for the second half of the day.
 And what were the entry points for the euro this morning?

 To open short positions on GBP/USD, you need: